 MEMA's "shelter-in-place" warning urged people to stay indoors with no access to outside air, and to keep their animal companions and livestock confined as well.

 As a result, as chronicled in last Sunday's Eagle, TV reports from Albany and social-media messages sparked overreaction.

-Pittsfield Fire Chief and Emergency Management Director Robert Czerwinski, with 35 years of experience, said the reaction was excessive because "nobody bothered to check with the people on
+Pittsfield Fire Chief and Emergency Management Director Robert Czerwinski, with 35 years of experience, said the reaction was excessive because "nobody bothered to check with the people on the ground."

 Among the results: A major Great Barrington supermarket shut down.
 Berkshire Life and General Dynamics considered doing so.
 The town of Otis wanted to close its summer camps and evacuate residents living around the Otis Reservoir.
 The Boys and Girls Club shut down its day camp on Richmond Pond.
 Concertgoers called Lenox police to find out if Tanglewood was open.

 "People jumped into panic mode," as Czerwinski put it.

 One of these days, a real or potential emergency will require accurate, timely information.
 It's encouraging that Pittsfield and North Adams residents now have new, advanced CodeRED alert systems ordered long before the Aug.
 2 incident.
 Folks who want to be notified on their cells or via email need to sign up.
 Land lines will get the messages automatically.